 The legislation applies to businesses in Manitoba who do work or repairs on motor vehicles such as cars, trucks or motorcycles.

 Does this legislation apply to business to business transactions?
 For example, if a repairer does work or repairs on a motor vehicle such as heavy equipment truck that is used primarily for commercial purposes, would the repairs be subject to this legislation?

 No. The legislation applies to transactions between consumers and businesses only.

-5. Are there any other types of repairs or vehicles that the legislation will not apply to?
+Are there any other types of repairs or vehicles that the legislation does not apply to?

 Yes.
-The legislation will not apply to work or repairs to vehicles such as farm equipment or off road vehicles.
+The legislation does not apply to work or repairs to vehicles such as farm equipment or off road vehicles.

-The legislation will not apply to claims through MPI.
+The legislation does not apply to claims through MPI.
 MPI has its own legislation with protective measures and processes for resolving consumer disputes.

 Yes.
 Repairers must offer to provide consumers with a written estimate for all repairs exceeding $100.
 If a consumer declines the written estimate the repairer must obtain authorization from the consumer for the maximum amount they will pay.